MUEXLY/MUEXLY.github.io/content/team/mohammad/index.md

 title: "Mohammadhossein Nahavandian"
 draft: false
 date: 2024-04-17T10:26:31+0000
 description: "Ph.D.
-Student in Mechanical Engineering"
+Candidate in Mechanical Engineering"
 ---
 ![](IMG_73032.jpg)
 ---

-I am currently a Ph.D. student and Graduate Research Assistant in Mechanical Engineering.
+I am currently a Ph.D.
+Candiadate and Graduate Research Assistant in Mechanical Engineering.
 I have earned my B.S and M.S degrees in Mecahnical Engineeing from **Iran University of Science & Technology** and **University of Tehran** doing research in soft matters and complex fluids.
 I started my PhD joining Dr. Martinez's group in Spring 2022 focusing on Molecular Dynamics Simulations and theoretical studies.
 In my first project, I investigated role of entropy in rate of reaction for defected tungsten throught three different methods collaborating with research scientists from LANL.
 We published this work in [**Computational Materials Science**](https://doi.org/10.1016/j.commatsci.2024.112954).
-I have presented my research at [MS&T2023](https://www.tms.org/TMS2023/TMS2023/Default.aspx) and [TMS2024](https://www.tms.org/TMS2024/TMS2024/Default.aspx) as a talk and also presented a poster in MADE in SC Research Fellows & All faculty Conference in 2022.
+I have presented my research at [MS&T2023](https://www.tms.org/TMS2023/TMS2023/Default.aspx) , [TMS2024](https://www.tms.org/TMS2024/TMS2024/Default.aspx), and [MRS2024]([https://www.tms.org/TMS2024/TMS2024/Default.aspx](https://www.mrs.org/meetings-events/annual-meetings/archive/meeting/presentations/view/2024-fall-meeting/2024-fall-meeting-4136437) as a talk and also presented a poster in MADE in SC Research Fellows & All faculty Conference in 2022.

 ---
 **I Am Currently Conducting Research On:**